Mastercard/terraform-provider-restapi/README.md

 ## Installation
 There are two standard methods of installing this provider detailed [in Terraform's documentation](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).
 You can place the file in the directory of your .tf file in `terraform.d/plugins/{OS}_{ARCH}/` or place it in your home directory at `~/.terraform.d/plugins/{OS}_{ARCH}/`

-The released binaries are named `terraform-provider-restapi-vX.Y.Z-{OS}-{ARCH}` so you know which binary to install.
-Be sure to rename the binary you use during installation to just `terraform-provider-restapi-vX.Y.Z`.
+The released binaries are named `terraform-provider-restapi_vX.Y.Z-{OS}-{ARCH}` so you know which binary to install.
+You *may* need to rename the binary you use during installation to just `terraform-provider-restapi_vX.Y.Z`.